 Takeaways: Lush Layers

-When you have a tight space, choose plants that do double (even triple) duty.
-The trees, for example, while they’ll require pruning to maintain size, earn their keep by helping to create scale with taller nearby buildings, mute city noise, and draw wildlife such as birds to the garden.
+- When you have a tight space, choose plants that do double (even triple) duty.
+The trees, for example, while they'll require pruning to maintain size, earn their keep by helping to create scale.
+They use the taller nearby buildings, mute city noise, and draw wildlife such as birds to the garden.